 - DiversityInc ranked AT&T’s ERGs No. 1 on its Top 10 Companies for ERGs list, as part of AT&T’s overall No. 4 ranking among its “Top 50 Companies for Diversity.”

 - LATINA Style magazine ranked HACEMOS – AT&T’s ERG for Hispanics – on its “Employee Resource Groups of the Year” list.

 - Asia Society recognized AT&T as a “Best Employer for Asian Pacific Americans Employee Resource Groups – Distinguished Performance,” as well as a “Best Practices Company: Asian Pacific American Employee Resource Groups – Best in Class.”

 We have 11 employee networks (ENs), with a primary focus on specific business or professional development topics.
 ENs are organized around cross-functional diversity and address business challenges to achieve successful results while increasing members’ individual professional development.

 AT&T has launched 4 ENs in the past two years, including two in 2016: AT&T Professional Engineers and Pulse of India.
 Of the 11 total ENs, seven are international and five serve primarily women.
 In 2016, employee network members accounted for 13,475 volunteer hours.

 The Innovation Pipeline (TIP)

-We built The Innovation Pipeline (TIP) to tap the collective imagination of our employees.
+We built The Innovation Pipeline (TIP), an online crowdsourcing platform, to tap the collective imagination of our employees.
 We believe it is the world’s largest corporate crowdsourcing site.
-It allows ideas to grow, get refined and enhanced, and turn into real products, applications and services for our customers.
+It allows employee ideas to grow; get refined and enhanced; and become real products, applications and services for our customers.

-1 The financial equivalent is determined by using $23.07 per volunteer hour, which is based on the 2015 industry standard from Independent Sector, a leading nonprofit organization that determines the financial equivalent for a variety of volunteer initiatives.
+i The financial equivalent is determined by using $23.56 per volunteer hour, which is based on the 2015 industry standard from Independent Sector, a leading non-profit organization that determines the financial equivalent for a variety of volunteer initiatives.